Ready, Set, Recover!

 You will complete the accredited course Chainsaw Training A3FELLT1.

 This training will provide you with knowledge and skills to safely operate and maintain a chainsaw for trimming and cutting fallen trees using a range of cutting techniques.
 You will learn to identify cross cutting requirements, prepare and maintain equipment, assess trees and plan cutting and trim and cross cut safely and efficiently.
+NOTE: you will not learn how to fell trees.

 Requirements

-• You must be at least 16 years of age
+- You must be at least 16 years of age

-• You must supply your own safety boots, long pants, and long-sleeved shirt.
+- You must supply your own safety boots, long pants, and long-sleeved shirt.

 Personal Protective Equipment (PPE) will be supplied for use as part of the course - visor, ear protection, and high viz vest.
 Chainsaws of various sizes will be available for participants to use during the course.
 While equipment is supplied, you are encouraged to bring your chainsaw and PPE to become familiar with your gear.